 The NIST Roadmap for Improving Critical Infrastructure Cybersecurity, a companion document to the Cybersecurity Framework, reinforces the need for a skilled cybersecurity workforce.
 It recognizes that, as cybersecurity threat and technology environments evolve, the workforce must adapt in turn.
 The NICE program supports this vision and includes a strategic goal of helping employers recruit, hire, develop, and retain cybersecurity talent.
 One objective within this strategic goal is to publish and raise awareness of the NICE Framework and encourage adoption.
 Adoption, in this case, means that the NICE Framework is used as a reference resource for actions related to cybersecurity workforce, training, and education.

-NIST is modeling the development of the Privacy Framework on the successful, open, transparent, and collaborative approach used to develop the Cybersecurity Framework.
-While good cybersecurity practices help manage privacy risk by protecting information, those cybersecurity measures alone are not sufficient to address the full scope of privacy risks that also can arise from how organizations collect, store, use, and share this information to meet their mission or business objective, as well as how individuals interact with products and services.
+NIST modeled the development of the Privacy Framework on the successful, open, transparent, and collaborative approach used to develop the Cybersecurity Framework.
+While good cybersecurity practices help manage privacy risk by protecting information, those cybersecurity measures alone are not sufficient to address the full scope of privacy risks that also arise from how organizations collect, store, use, and share this information to meet their mission or business objective, as well as how individuals interact with products and services.

 While the Framework was born through U.S. policy, it is not a "U.S. only" Framework.
 Private sector stakeholders made it clear from the outset that global alignment is important to avoid confusion and duplication of effort, or even conflicting expectations in the global business environment.
 These needs have been reiterated by multi-national organizations.
 The importance of international standards organizations and trade associations for acceptance of the Framework's approach has been widely recognized.
 Some countries and international entities are adopting approaches that are compatible with the framework established by NIST, and others are considering doing the same.
 The Framework has been translated into several other languages.
 NIST has been holding regular discussions with many nations and regions, and making noteworthy internationalization progress.
 NIST is actively engaged with international standards-developing organizations to promote adoption of approaches consistent with the Framework.